wor101-ls-ruby/RB101/small_problems/medium_2/longest_sentence.md

 The longest sentence in this book is 157 words long.

+Rules:
+Explicit
+  - Input: string
+  - Output: string
+  - output string should be the longest sentence as well as number of words long
+  - sentences end with (.), (!), or (?)
+  - all other characters are not considered sentence ending

 **Examples / Test Cases**
 Four score and seven years ago our fathers brought forth